2004 American League Championship Series

 The 2004 American League Championship Series was a semifinal series in Major League Baseball's 2004 postseason deciding the American League champion earning the privilege to play in the 2004 World Series.
 A rematch of the previous year's ALCS, it was played between the Boston Red Sox, who had won the AL wild card and defeated the Anaheim Angels in the American League Division Series, and the New York Yankees, who had won the AL East with the best record in the AL and defeated the Minnesota Twins.
-The Red Sox became the first, and to date only, team in MLB history to come back from a 3–0 series deficit and ultimately win a best-of-seven series.
+The Red Sox became the first, and to date, only team in MLB history to come back from a 3–0 series deficit and ultimately win a best-of-seven series.
 The 2004 ALCS and the subsequent World Series has often been described as the "greatest comeback in sports history".

 In Game 1, Yankees pitcher Mike Mussina pitched a perfect game through six innings, while the Red Sox recovered from an eight-run deficit to close within one run before the Yankees eventually won.
-A home run by John Olerud helped the Yankees win Game 2.
+A home run by John Olerud, which turned out to be the game-winner, lifted the Yankees in Game 2.
 The Yankees gathered 22 hits in Game 3 on their way to a blowout win.
 The Yankees led Game 4 by one run in the ninth inning, but a steal of second base by Red Sox base runner Dave Roberts and a single by Bill Mueller off Yankees closer Mariano Rivera tied the game.
 David Ortiz hit a home run in extra innings for the Red Sox win.
 In Game 5, the Red Sox overcame an eighth inning deficit, and Ortiz hit a 14th inning walk-off single for the Red Sox for their second consecutive extra-innings victory.
 Curt Schilling pitched seven innings in Game 6 for the Red Sox, during which time his right foot sock became soaked in blood due to an outstanding ankle injury.
 Game 7 featured the Red Sox paying back New York for their Game 3 blowout with a dominant performance on the road, anchored by Derek Lowe and bolstered by two Johnny Damon home runs including a grand slam.
 David Ortiz was named the Most Valuable Player of the series.

 The Red Sox went on to sweep the St. Louis Cardinals in the World Series, winning their first World Series championship in 86 years and ending the so-called Curse of the Bambino.